yCodeTech/horizontal-timeline-2.0/README.md

    - Added mouse-wheel support for scrolling the event content.
    - Added TouchSwipe functionality for touch devices.
    - Added new refresh, destroy, addEvent, removeEvent methods.
+   - Added a new option to disable the loading of the required files.
+   - Added new options for the button icons.

 For full documentation please check out the [Horizontal Timeline 2.0 website](http://horizontal-timeline.ycodetech.co.uk/)